 Letter of invitation

 Participants that require an official invitation letter in order to obtain a visa, to raise travel funds or for administrative purposes should apply for such an invitation.
+Please note that such an invitation letter is not a certificate of participation or certificate of attendance.
+Those certificates will only be issued upon request after the conference.
 A request can be submitted during the online conference registration.
 Please note that invitation letters will only be issued to participants who either have a paid conference registration or an accepted abstract.
 This invitation is not a commitment on the part of the organizers to provide financial support.

 The invitation should be requested online at least 8 weeks prior to the meeting at the very latest.
 The deadline for requesting a letter of invitation is 15 August 2022.
 Requests received later than this date may not be processed by the embassies.
-The letter of invitation will be sent by email, as well as an original copy by airmail.
+Letters of invitation will be sent as pdf file by email.
+If a letter of invitation is requested for visa purposes, a hardcopy will be sent in addition by courier.
 We would like to point out that invitation letters will be only sent to the address indicated by the applicant.
-The provided name and address must exactly match that on your passport.
+As the hardcopies will be sent by courier, it is the applicant's responsibility to make sure that the indicated address can be used for the delivery.
+The organizers are not liable for the loss of the document if it cannot be delivered.
 The organizers will not send invitation letters to embassies.
 The applicants are responsible to take care of their own visa application and need to directly contact the respective embassy.
 Please consider that the invitation letter is a standard letter which will not be modified individually.
 You are responsible for contacting the relevant Spanish Embassy or Consulate and for finding out what kind of visa you require .